 Try to Blend in and Stay Low Key

-One way to reduce the likelihood of falling victim to a scam or crime is to try to blend in the best you can and stay low key.
+One way to reduce the likelihood of falling victim to a scam or crime is to try to blend in the best you can and stay low-key.
 Some ways to do this include:

 - Try not to stand around looking lost or confused- Criminals will notice this and attempt to prey on you.
 If you’re lost, ask someone for directions or look at your map or GPS.

 - Avoid wearing flashy clothing or jewelry- Try to dress in a way that makes you blend in with the crowd.
 You don’t want to make yourself a target.
+Dress down.

 - Store your camera in your backpack- Cameras are a major target for pickpockets.
+Only take your camera out when you want to use it then put it away.

 Carry a First Aid Kit